The NumericBase language

 The following listing shows a table definition that is based on the example shown at the end of circular dependency page.
 This listing adds a few row definitions to the listing above.

-Listing: a table definition.
+Listing: a table definition.display definitions

 Display definitions control the graphical layout of the solution.
 More documentation on this subject will be ready soon.